hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 [xFormers](https://github.com/facebookresearch/xformers).

 CuTe's benefits stem from the ingenious design of its central concept:
-*layout.* A layout maps an $D$-dimensional coordinate into an integer.
-Despite the very basic definition, layouts accompanied by the operations on them have significantly improved the experience of writing performant GPU programs.
+*layout.* A layout represents a map from a $D$-dimensional coordinate into an integer.
+Despite the very basic intuition, layouts accompanied by the operations on them have significantly improved the experience of writing performant GPU programs.

 ## Motivations